rianaditro/course_assignments/01_fundamental_programming/01_computational thinking.md

     (answer here)

-5. **What is the difference between an algorithm and a process?**
+5. **How do computers follow instructions differently than humans?**

     (answer here)

-6. **How do computers follow instructions differently than humans?**
+6. **What are some common mistakes people make when writing instructions for others?**

     (answer here)

-7. **What are some common mistakes people make when writing instructions for others?**
+7. **Why do some problems require multiple solutions instead of a single best solution?**

     (answer here)

-8. **How can algorithmic thinking be applied in fields outside of computer science?**

-    (answer here)

-9. **Why do some problems require multiple solutions instead of a single best solution?**

-    (answer here)

-10. **How can you improve your problem-solving skills to think like a software engineer?**
+8. **How can you improve your problem-solving skills to think like a software engineer?**

     (answer here)